Engines, News, Blogs, and Portals

 Search Engine Colossus and Search Engine Guide are comprehensive global master directories of local search engines for regional, country, or language-specific searches.
 Yahoo! provides country-specific, regional, and official government site search options.
 Google Translate is a useful option.
 Glearch allows you to search for language and country-specific content in "top results from Google, Yahoo and Bing as well as the most popular search engines for the selected country."

-News Sources in English on Africa-- Africa Intelligence, allAfrica, New Statesman (Ghana), Times of Nigeria (Nigeria), The Guardian (Nigeria), Mail and Guardian (South Africa), The Times (South Africa), Daily Monitor (Uganda), Times of Zambia (Zambia), Daily News (Tanzania), Daily Nation (Kenya), Reuters, Google News, BBC, CNN, Christian Science Monitor, Washington Post, New York Times, Los Angeles Times, Inter Press Service, Global Post, The Guardian
+News Sources in English on Africa-- Africa Intelligence, allAfrica, New Statesman (Ghana), Times of Nigeria (Nigeria), The Guardian (Nigeria), The Zambezian (Mozambique), Mail and Guardian (South Africa), The Times (South Africa), Daily Monitor (Uganda), Times of Zambia (Zambia), Daily News (Tanzania), Daily Nation (Kenya), Reuters, Google News, BBC, CNN, Christian Science Monitor, Washington Post, New York Times, Los Angeles Times, Inter Press Service, Global Post, The Guardian

 Internet Library Sub-Saharan Africa-- "A portal that offers an integrated access to relevant scientific conventional and digital information resources on the sub-Saharan Africa region.
 Information scattered on private or institutional websites, databases or library catalogues are [sic] brought together in order to facilitate research."
 Over 5000 websites from and on Africa are accessible here.
 A General Search option is also available.